10zane10/blist/README.md

 # blist

 A simple shell script to conveniently play music and playlists from the command line in mplayer.
-Blist is expected to never excede 500 lines of code.
+Blist is expected to never exceed 500 lines of code.

 ## Installation